JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 ### WAR Hazards

-The last type of hazard is called a WAR Hazard, or write-after-read.
+The last type of data hazard is called a WAR Hazard, or write-after-read.
 These are also known as "false hazards," because they don't matter unless we start doing some pretty wacky things.

 The things we're doing here aren't wacky enough.